-This publication provides a roadmap for cities and utility providers considering implementing a smart city program.
+This paper provides a roadmap for cities and utility providers considering implementing a smart city program.
 The paper offers guidelines and recommendations for public power utilities, while recognizing that each utility is as unique as the community it serves.
 It also lays out key questions to consider in the process of implementing a smart cities program, including which stakeholders to include in the planning, which materials to develop to support the project, and other key operational considerations.

 Key takeaways include: